 - There is no longer evidence of lack-of-fit.
 The scaled deviance is close to 1, i.e. the deviance is almost equal to the number of df's. - If we fitted all main effects and still saw evidence of lack-of-fit then this might suggest effect modification (i.e., interaction terms are required).

-- Rates which vary over time

-- Parametric and semi-parametric models

 - The Cox model

 - Comparison of Cox and Poisson regression

-- Choice of time scale in Cox regression

 - The proportional hazards assumption

 - Assessing the proportional hazards (PH) assumption

-- Modelling time-varying exposures

 Common forms for the hazard function (time-varying rates)

 Time